bishal-rumba007/bishal-rumba007/README.md

 Software Engineer
 -----------------

-🚀 Mobile App Developer with 2 years of experience, passionate about UI/UX design.
+🚀 Mobile App Developer and passionate about UI/UX design.
 I'm on a constant learning journey, exploring new tech and crafting user-centric solutions.
 Open to collaborations for creating impactful products.
 Let's connect and build something awesome!

 * 🌍  I'm based in Kathmandu, Nepal
 * ✉️  You can contact me at [thatflutterdev@gmail.com](mailto:thatflutterdev@gmail.com)